 1.Update your title

 A good introduction or executive summary lays a roadmap for the donor and also directs them to the most important pieces of information in the proposal.
+It showcases the important aspects of the grant application clearly and succinctly at the top of the document.
 This can vary in length from a couple lines to one page, but it should always fit on the same page.
-This section should summarize the proposed project, but even more importantly it should highlight any requirements the specific donor has.
+Even more importantly it should highlight any requirements the specific donor has.
 For example, if the donor mandates that the project promote women’s issues, directly address this here.
 If the donor stipulates the grant must take place in Nepal, state this as well.

 3. Move or delete your organizational profile

 For a variety of reasons, your organizational profile is of little importance to the donor – at least in the initial proposal.
 So save space for the more important project information and either include a short profile at the end of your application or as an annex.
+The focus of the grant application should be on the project, and donors should be able to learn about the organization online or through their networks.
+In multi-stage application processes, typically donors do not require a detailed organizational profile until after a proposal makes the short list.
 Donors will review your organization’s capacity in the application process, but at a later stage.

 4. Focus your impact

 While projects often do need to be holistic, projects without a central theme or goal often appear disorganized.
 Fix this by highlighting a primary theme with supporting cross-cutting themes.
+For example: if a donor is interested in child health, then in the project rationale the NGO needs to prove a child health crisis exists in their community and that the project can solve it.
 Also, make sure you take the time to explain the importance and necessity of the project.
 Do not assume donors will automatically understand the difficulties faced by your beneficiaries.
+Explain the organizational strength and capacity in addressing this problem and achieving long-term impact.
 Case studies are a great way to highlight your point, either through stories or research.

 6. Consolidate your contact information

 You want the donor to contact you back, but adding too many communication methods can actually be detrimental to this goal.
 Too many contact details look cluttered and are more likely to result in typos or mistakes.
+A Contact information may include a contact person name, address, country, phone, email, website, Skype, social media link.
 Only include communication channels that are checked regularly and are reliable.
-Social media links are generally not important in a proposal unless they are a main communication channel or take the place of a website.
+Social media links are generally not important in a grant application unless they are the main communication channel or take the place of a website.